Tuesday, June 14, 2016

 ...

 Hans told him.
-He began with the threats that he received a week before the arson, which came as a letter ordering him to show proofs that he was no longer aiding the UPC, or he risked being considered an enemy of the people.
-Then he talked about the inconsiderate destruction of the hospital and finally his encounters with Ndam Saidou that brought him to Fredrik Kruger Nsiyep.
+He began with the threats that he received a week before the arson, which came as a letter ordering him to show proof that he was no longer aiding the UPC, or he risked being considered an enemy of the people.
+Then he talked about the inconsiderate destruction of the hospital, and finally, his encounters with Ndam Saidou that brought him to Fredrik Kruger Nsiyep.

 When Hans stopped speaking, Ouandie rose and started pacing about with a thoughtful expression on his face.
 Then he stopped suddenly in front of Hans, his face grave and his voice leveled.
 “And you believed him just as you believed Ahidjo and Jean Lamberton?” he asked.